brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Treatment effect estimation

-### Estimated chance of favorable outcome across existing trials
+### Expected chances of favorable outcome in a new trial

-The estimated chance of functional independence for a patient enrolled in the medical arm of a large core stroke trial was 8% (95% PI 5.59% - 12.5%) compared to 30% (95% PI 23.8% - 36.8%) for small core trials, 26% (95% PI 17.6% - 36.2%) for late window trials, and 20% (95% PI 13.1 -
+The expected proportion of functionally independent patients in the medical arm of a new large core stroke trial is 8% (95% PI 3.24% - 18.8%) compared to 30% (95% PI 14.3% - 51.5%) for a new small core stroke trial, 26% (95% PI 11.2% - 47.9%) for a new late window trial, and 20% (95% PI 8.19 - 39.9%) for a new basilar thrombectomy trial.
-28.5%) for basilar trials.

-The estimated chance of functional independence for a patient enrolled in the treatment arm of a large core stroke trial was 18% (95% PI 12.1% - 25.5%) compared to 50% (95% PI 42.0% - 58.9%) for small core trials, 45% (95% PI 33.4% - 57.7%) for late window trials, and 37% (95%
+The expected proportion of functionally independent patients in the treatment arm of a large core stroke trial is 18% (95% PI 6.08% - 41.6%) compared to 50% (95% PI 24.3% - 76.9%) for small core trials, 45% (95%
+PI 19.7% - 73.0%) for late window trials, and 37% (95% PI 15.3 - 66.1%)
-PI 26.5 - 48.6%) for basilar trials.
+for basilar trials.

-### Estimated effect of thrombectomy on chances of favorable outcome across existing trials
+### Relative and absolute treatment effect in a new trial

-In relative terms, thrombectomy increased the chances of a favorable outcome by 111% (aRR 2.11, 95% PI 1.8 - 2.52) in large core stroke trials, compared to 67% in small core trials (aRR 1.67, 95% PI 1.49 - 1.9), 74% in late window trials (aRR 1.74, 95% PI 1.52 - 2.04), and 85%
-in basilar occlusion trials (aRR 1.85, 95% PI 1.6 - 2.18).
+In relative terms, thrombectomy is expected to increase the chances of a favorable outcome by 109% (aRR 2.09, 95% PI 1.16 - 3.77) in a new large core stroke trial, compared to 65% in a new small core stroke trial (aRR 1.65, 95% PI 1.11 - 2.5), 70% in a new late window trial (aRR 1.7, 95% PI 1.12 - 2.75), and 82% in a new basilar occlusion trial (aRR 1.82, 95% PI 1.13 - 3.0).

-In absolute terms, thrombectomy increased the chances of a favorable outcome by 9% (aRD 9.31, 95% PI 6.09 - 13.8) in large core stroke trials, compared to 20% in small core trials (aRD 20.2, 95% PI 15.6 - 25.0), 19% in late window trials (aRD 19.0, 95% PI 14.1 - 24.5), and 17%
-in basilar occlusion trials (aRD 16.9, 95% PI 12.0 - 22.3).
+In absolute terms, thrombectomy is expected to increase the percentage chance of a favorable outcome by 9% (aRD 9.03, 95% PI 1.28 - 26.2) in a new large core stroke trial, compared to 19% in a new small core stroke trial (aRD 19.4, 95% PI 3.39 - 36.6), 18% in a new late window trial (aRD 18.4, 95% PI 3.05 - 36.3), and 16% in a new basilar occlusion trial (aRD 16.4, 95% PI 2.64 - 35.0).

 ## Heterogeneity estimation